Robina Gokongwei

-Robina Gokongwei-Pe (born July 15, 1962) is a Filipino businesswoman who is currently chairman of Robinsons Retail.
+Robina Gokongwei-Pe (born July 15, 1962) is a Filipino businesswoman who is currently the chairperson of Robinsons Retail.
 She is the daughter of late tycoon John Gokongwei and Elizabeth Yu-Gokongwei.

 Business

-Gokongwei served as the president and COO of Robinsons Retail in 1997 and then appointed as president and CEO of the company in 2018 before stepping down from both positions on January 1, 2025.
+Gokongwei served as the president and COO of Robinsons Retail in 1997 and was then appointed as president and CEO of the company in 2018 before stepping down from both positions and transitioning to chairman on January 1, 2025.

 She is also a director of JG Summit Holdings, Robinsons Land, Cebu Pacific, and the now defunct Robinsons Bank Corporation.
 She is a trustee and the secretary of the Gokongwei Brothers Foundation, Inc. and a trustee of the Immaculate Concepcion Academy Scholarship Fund.

 Gokongwei formerly wrote a column at The Philippine Star named Chicken Feed.

 Kidnapping victim

 Gokongwei was once kidnapped in the 1970s, only to be saved later by a unit of the Metrocom Intelligence and Security Group (MISG) led by Ping Lacson.
 When Lacson ran in 2022, she supported his campaign.